astronomer/docs/astro/cli/sql-cli.md

 ### Configure environments and connections

-An environment requires a connection to the databases in which you will run your SQL workflows.
-You can configure multiple connections to both data sources and data destinations within a single `configuration.yml` file.
+An environment requires a connection to the databases in which you run your SQL workflows.
+You can configure multiple connections to data sources and data destinations within a single `configuration.yml` file.

 [`dev/configuration.yml`](https://github.com/astronomer/astro-sdk/blob/main/sql-cli/include/base/config/dev/configuration.yml) contains templates for for each supported connection type.
 Use these templates to configure all required key-value pairs for your connection.